MicrosoftDocs/ai-builder/ai-builder-docs/create-binary-classification-model.md

 - Make sure the data fields that you select don't have high rate of missing values.
 If it is a valuable data field, you can assign a default value.

 > [!NOTE]
-> These Common Data Services data types are excluded from the binary classification model.
+> These Common Data Service data types are excluded from the binary classification model.
 These will not appear in **Field** dropdown menu.
 > - Customer
 > - Image
 > - Lookup